dspavankumar/dspavankumar.github.io/index.md

 layout: default
 ---

-Namaste!
+### Namaste!

 My name is Pavan.
 You may have also seen me as _S.
 Pavankumar Dubagunta_ in my work.

-I work on innovating speech technology solutions in conversational artificial intelligence at Uniphore, mainly involving end-to-end speech recognition and related areas.
+I work on innovating speech technology solutions in conversational artificial intelligence at _Uniphore_, mainly involving end-to-end speech recognition and related areas, both in terms of research and development.
+I am interested in most aspects of speech processing.

 * * *